What is tetrahydrocannabinol?

 - Anti-inflammatory, assisting in the healing processes of certain permanent injuries and diseases.

-- Anti-nausea and anti-tidal, facilitating the lives of those prone to these circumstances.
+- Anti-nausea and anti-motion sickness, making life easier for those prone to these circumstances.

 - It stimulates appetite, making ailments not an impediment to eating properly.

-It is important that the use of this active compound is always assisted by a medical professional, providing the correct dose so that the benefits it provides are always greater than the harmful effects.
+It is important that the use of this active compound is always assisted by a medical professional, providing the correct dosage so that the benefits it brings are always greater than the harmful effects.

 What side effects does THC have?